Adyen/adyen-java-api-library/README.md

 Alternatively, you can download the [release on GitHub](https://github.com/Adyen/adyen-java-api-library/releases).

 ## Using the library

 ### General use with API key

-Set up the client as a singleton resource; you'll use it for the API calls that you make to Adyen:
+Every API the library supports is represented by a service object.
+The name of the service matching the corresponding API is listed in the [Supported API versions](#supported-api-versions) section of this document.

 ~~~~ java
 // Setup Client and Service
 Client client = new Client("Your X-API-KEY", Environment.TEST);